Galaxy and Mass Assembly (GAMA): Mid-infrared properties as tracers of galaxy environment: Results

-In this section, we present the measurements of MCFs in 16 subsamples described in Table~\ref{table:subsamples_mcf}.
-MCFs are computed using 11 galaxy properties as marks: { $L_\text{W1}$}, { $L_\text{W2}$}, { $L_\text{W3}$}, { $L_\text{W4}$}, { $M^{\star}_\text{GAMA}$}, { $M^{\star}_\text{WISE}$}, { $M^{\star}_\text{ProSpect}$}, { $\text{SFR}_\text{GAMA}$}, { $\text{SFR12}_\text{WISE}$}, { $\text{SFR22}_\text{WISE}$}, and { $\text{SFR}_\text{ProSpect}$}.
-The results in the lower redshift bin (Sample $\mathcal{P}$) are shown in Fig.~\ref{fig:result_mcf_p} and those in the rest of the samples are shown in Fig.~\ref{fig:result_mcf_qrs}.
-In Fig.~\ref{fig:result_mcf_p}, each panel represents one of the W1 to W4 selections applied on the Sample $\mathcal{P}$.
-In Fig.~\ref{fig:result_mcf_qrs}, each row shows the measurements in different redshift bins (Samples $\mathcal{Q}$, $\mathcal{R}$, and $\mathcal{S}$), whereas each column deals with the W1 to W4 selections applied.
-In each selection, we present MCFs with only those properties with available measurements in the catalogue (as described in the legends of Fig.~\ref{fig:result_mcf_p}).
-For instance, not all the galaxies in the W1 selection have their W4 luminosities measured.
-So we cannot measure the { $L_\text{W4}$} MCF in the W1 selection.
-But on the other side, all galaxies in the W4 selection have their W1 luminosity measured.
-That enables us to measure and present the { $L_\text{W1}$} MCF in the W4 selection.
+First, we present the { $L_\text{W1}$}, { $L_\text{W2}$}, { $L_\text{W3}$}, { $L_\text{W4}$}, { $M^{\star}_\text{GAMA}$}, and { $\text{SFR}_\text{GAMA}$} MCFs to compare how the mid-IR luminosities follow stellar mass and SFR in their correlation with the environment.
+The results in the lower redshift bin (Sample $\mathcal{P}$) are shown in Fig.~\ref{fig:result_mcf_p}, in which each panel represents one of the selections applied on Sample $\mathcal{P}$.
+The results in the rest of the samples are shown in Fig.~\ref{fig:result_mcf_qrs}, where each row shows the measurements in different redshift bins (Samples $\mathcal{Q}$, $\mathcal{R}$, and $\mathcal{S}$), whereas each column deals with the applied selections.
+In each selection, we present MCFs with only those properties for which measurements are available in the catalogue (as described in the legends of Fig.~\ref{fig:result_mcf_p}).
+For instance, not for all the galaxies in the $r$+W1 selection are the W4 luminosities measured.
+Therefore, we cannot measure the { $L_\text{W4}$} MCF in the $r$+W1 selection.

-For a given property (mark), the strength of deviation of its MCF from unity implies the strength of the correlation (MCF $> 1$) or anti-correlation (MCF $< 1$) between that property and the environment.
-In all the panels of Fig.~\ref{fig:result_mcf_p} and Fig.~\ref{fig:result_mcf_qrs}, all the MCFs deviate from unity in small scales and approach unity at larger scales.
-That shows the environmental dependence of all the properties that we considered for the analysis.
+For a given property (mark), the strength of the deviation of its MCF from unity implies the strength of the correlation (MCF $> 1$) or anti-correlation (MCF $< 1$) between that property and the environment.
+In all panels of Fig.~\ref{fig:result_mcf_p} and Fig.~\ref{fig:result_mcf_qrs}, all the MCFs deviate from unity on small scales and approach unity at larger scales.
+This shows the environmental dependence of all the properties that we considered for the analysis.